dahliasan/noicenft/notes.md

 - add to watchlist feture and save to localstorage
 - change search abortcontroller to debounce
 - show best offer for each token
+- allow users to filter listings by trait